 The type expression 'ident stands for the type variable named ident.
-The type expression \ stands for an anonymous type variable.
+The type expression stands for an anonymous type variable.
 In data type definitions, type variables are names for the data type parameters.
 In type constraints, they represent unspecified types that can be instantiated by any type to satisfy the type constraint.
+In general the scope of a named type variable is the whole enclosing definition; they can only be generalized when leaving this scope.
+Anonymous variables have no such restriction.